oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/scripts/start-devnet.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/cli/scripts/start-devnet.js)

-This file contains code that is used to launch and manage a local development network (devnet) for the Alephium blockchain.
-The devnet is used for testing and development purposes, and is not part of the main Alephium network.
+This file contains code that is used to launch and manage a local development network (devnet) for the Oxygenium blockchain.
+The devnet is used for testing and development purposes, and is not part of the main Oxygenium network.

 The code imports several Node.js modules, including `fs`, `fs-extra`, `process`, `path`, `fetch`, `spawn`, and `os`.
 It also imports a function called `isDevnetLive` from another module located in the `src` directory.

 The `devDir` constant is defined as the path to the directory where the devnet files will be stored.
 This directory is created in the user's home directory.

-The `_downloadFullNode` function is an internal function that downloads the Alephium full node software from GitHub.
+The `_downloadFullNode` function is an internal function that downloads the Oxygenium full node software from GitHub.
 It takes two arguments: the version tag of the software to download, and the name of the file to save the downloaded software to.
 It uses the `fetch` module to download the software, and saves it to the specified file using the `fs` module.

 The `downloadFullNode` function is called by `startDevnet` to download the full node software if it has not already been downloaded.
 It takes three arguments: the version tag of the software to download, the path to the devnet directory, and the name of the file to save the downloaded software to.
 If the devnet directory does not exist, it is created using the `fs` module.
 If the specified file does not exist, `_downloadFullNode` is called to download the software.